-A death certificate is the document attesting to someone's death having occurred and been registered.
-Death certificates are usually issued by a Register Office and detail the name and surnames of the deceased, their birth date and age at death, occupation and marital status, causes of death and place and date of the same.
+A death certificate is a document attesting to someone's death having occurred and been registered.
+Death certificates are usually issued by a Register Office and include details such as: the name and surnames of the deceased, their birth date and age at death, occupation, marital status, causes of death, and place and date of death.

-Contrary to what it may seem, death certificates are used in a variety of contexts such as funeral proceedings and dealing with inheritance, but also more positive ones such as researching family history.
+Contrary to what it may seem, death certificates are used in a variety of contexts such as funeral proceedings and dealing with inheritance, but also more positive events such as researching family history.

 How do I get a death certificate?

-In the UK you can get a copy of your death certificate from the General Register Office, either online or in person, or from the local register office where the death was registered.
-In Scotland, just like birth certificates or marriage certificates, death certificates can also be obtained through National Records of Scotland.
-Death certificates from Northern Ireland can also be requested online.
+In the UK you can get a copy of a death certificate from the General Register Office online, in-person, or from the local register office where the death was registered.
+In Scotland, just like birth certificates or marriage certificates, death certificates can be obtained through National Records of Scotland.
+Death certificates in Northern Ireland can also be requested online.

 When is a death certificate required?

-A death certificate can be useful for many procedures.
-The following feature among the most common ones:
+A death certificate can be useful for many procedures, the most common being:

 - To deal with the property of a deceased

-- To access a deceased will and testament
+- To access the deceased's will and testament

 - To access inheritance